Friday, 31 March 2023

 Ranking: 222

-- The title.
-Cybermen famously don’t have feelings so they’re the one alien race who shouldn’t feel the need for revenge, even against the Doctor.
+NEGATIVES - The title, which must be the silliest the show ever had.
+Cybermen famously don’t have feelings, so they’re the one alien race who shouldn’t feel the need for revenge, even against the Doctor.
 Why not give the ‘revenge’ title to the Daleks?
 They live for little else!
-Gerry Davis' working title 'Return of the Cybermen' wasn’t exactly poetic either but for the silver baddies’ first appearance in seven years it would have made more sense (as the inventor of the Cybermen he was apoplectic this title got used, even more than what was done to his scripts.
+Gerry Davis' working title 'Return of the Cybermen' wasn’t exactly poetic either but for the silver baddies’ first appearance in seven years it would have made a lot more sense (as the inventor of the Cybermen he was apoplectic this title got used, even more than what was done to his scripts.
 He never worked for the show again, a huge loss to the series).

 No comments: